 Exploring the Philippines for the first time?
 Fly to Cebu instead of Manila!
 Read on to find out why it's the best starting point for first-time visitors to the Philippines.

 The Philippines, with its paradise-like islands, dramatic landscapes, and a brand of fun unlike any other in the world, has become a must-add in travel bucket lists.
 If you're planning a trip to this country, where should you start your journey?

 The most popular route is to fly to the capital, Manila, since most international airlines land here, but getting around the bustling, traffic-jammed metropolis can be challenging especially for first-timers.

 Enter the province of Cebu.
-With its central geographic location, an international airport, and the perfect balance between urban charm and natural wonders, Cebu is definitely the best gateway to the Philippines for first-time visitors!
+With its central geographic location, international airport, endless activities, exciting tours, and the perfect balance between urban charm and natural wonders, Cebu is definitely the best gateway to the Philippines for first-time visitors!